This site requires a more recent version of Adobe Flash Player to function properly.

 Huggies & Pull-Ups Baby Care

 Kimberly-Clark's Market Share of Global Baby Care Diapers: We forecast Kimberly-Clark's market share of baby care products to rise from 18.2% in 2014 to 18.7% by 2021.
-There could be a 5% potential upside if the market share were to improve to 2008-2009 level of 21%-22%.
-However, there could be a 6% potential downside if the market share declines to 15% by the end of our forecast period.
+There could be a marginal upside in our price estimate if the market share were to improve to 2008-2009 level of 21%-22%.
+However, there could be a similar downside if the market share declines to 15% by the end of our forecast period.

 Products for household use such as consumer tissue, baby diapers, and female hygiene care are sold directly and through wholesalers to supermarkets, mass merchandisers, drug stores, warehouse clubs, and variety and department stores.
 Products for away-from-home use such as professional tissue and medical disposables are sold through distributors as well as sold directly to manufacturing, lodging, office building, food service, healthcare establishments and high volume public facilities.
 Wal-Mart, most recently, accounted for an estimated 13% of Kimberly-Clark's net sales.